Lightning Rods, Protection in Pennsylvania

 At 46,055 sq miles, Pennsylvania is the 33th largest state in the US by area and is ranked number 26 for cloud to ground lightning strikes, with an average of 307,045 annually.
 The state also sees about 10 thunderstorms a year touch down.

-Lightning News: Lightning struck and burned part of the roof of the Callebaut Chocolate Company in Eddystone, PA on September 03, 2014.
+September 03, 2014 Lightning struck and burned part of the roof of the Callebaut Chocolate Company in Eddystone, PA.
 Firefighters from 5 other townships were called also.
 The strike was located in a part of the building that wasn't being used so no Chocolate was lost.